 - Trends in farmland ownership

-Two recent reports cover the topics of land use, land value, and tenure, see Major Uses of Land in the United States, 2007 (EIB-89, December 2011) and Trends in U.S. Farmland Values and Ownership (EIB-92, February 2012).
+Two recent reports offer an important overview of the topics of land use, land value, and tenure: Major Uses of Land in the United States, 2007 (EIB-89, December 2011) and Trends in U.S. Farmland Values and Ownership (EIB-92, February 2012).